-- Three letters of reference sent directly to [email protected] from your recommender, do not include in your mail-in application process
+- Three letters of reference sent directly to [email protected] from your recommender.

 - Three available 4-week blocks during the next academic year September - May.
 No June, July or August dates.
 Six week blocks may be approved on a case-by-case basis

 Where to mail applications

 1200 South Lake Shore Drive

 Chicago, IL 60605

 Veterinary preceptor internship duties and responsibilities

 - Participate in daily morning meetings to review and revise plans for each day.